The DeFranco Family: Biography

 The DeFranco Family's active career reached a roadblock after that point.
 Family quintets were beginning to fall out of favor in the mid-1970s as disco began ascending (the Osmonds similarly saw a drop in popularity at the same time, while the Jackson 5 quickly adapted to disco), which coincided with Tony's voice changing because of puberty.
 A rock version of their tune "Write Me a Letter" failed to generate much attention and reached no higher than the 104th slot on the charts.
-Although their earlier hits had been produced by Walt Meskell, the disappointing sales of "Write Me a Letter" prompted their record label, 20th Century Records, to dismiss Meskell involuntarily and team the group with Mike Curb, who had previously worked with The Osmonds.
+Although their earlier hits had been produced by Walt Meskell, the disappointing sales of "Write Me a Letter" prompted their record label, 20th Century Records, to fire Meskell and team the group with Mike Curb, who had previously worked with The Osmonds.
 But the collaboration proved disastrous.
 When Curb attempted to recast the group as a cover band, they resisted and severed their relationship with their publisher and manager, Charles Laufer and Laufer Entertainment, and 20th Century Records.

 Unable to attract interest from another label, they continued to tour and perform in Las Vegas until they ceased performing in 1978.
-A reunion concert at Rhino Records' Retro Fest in August 1999 was followed by the DeFranco Family's final performance at B.B.
+A reunion concert at Rhino Records' Retro Fest in August 1999 was followed by the family's final performance at B.B.
 King's Nightclub in Los Angeles in April 2000.

 The siblings took up residences in California within an hour's drive from each other and remain close.
-Although the DeFranco Family gave up its involvement in the music industry, Tony and Marisa continue to perform on occasion.
+Although the family gave up its involvement in the music industry, Tony and Marisa perform on occasion.
+Tony is a real estate agent with Sotheby's International.